Jeremy Deller; Interviewed

 Well music is a good transmitter and I find it is fun to work outside a purely visual art context too.

 What was working with Iggy Pop like? and how did you convince him to pose for a live drawing class?
 Who else would you be interested in collaborating with?

 I asked Iggy to pose nude about 10 years ago, and he said no. However this time he was very keen to pose nude and he agreed almost instantly.
 He said he had not posed earlier because he felt he was too young to do so (at the time he was 60).
 I have no particular ‘wish list’ of people I would like to work with, one thing is for sure though, I am convinced I will work with music/musicians again.

 Many of your exhibitions include memorabilia – real or recreated – including posters, t-shirts, campaign badges etc. What personal collections do you have?

-I try not to , I used to collect any old rubbish but I have been throwing stuff out of late ,
+I try not to have personal collections.
+In fact I used to collect any old rubbish, but I have been throwing stuff out lately.

-The banners, tiedye, smileys, give aways etc lend themselves well to diffusion on social media.
-How do you feel about this kind of fast consumption of your work?
+The banners, tiedye, smileys, give a way’s… lend themselves well to social media diffusion.
+How do you feel about this form of ‘fast consumption’ of your work?
 Does the seemingly democratic dispersal relate back to the original intention of the slogans you’re using?

-Its good that it is out there, and yes its good for it to go back into the mess of pop culture
+Its good that it is out there, and yes, I feel it is good for it to go back into the mess of pop culture.

 What’s with bats?

-they are beautiful creatures , I could watch them forever
+I believe they are beautiful creatures , I could watch them forever!

 You’ve designed a bank note for the Brixton pound, organised a procession in Manchester, and created a Stonehenge bouncy castle.
 What’s next?